MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 ## Modifying PSModulePath

-To change the default module directories for the current session, use the following command format to change the value of the `PSModulePath` environment variable.
+For most situations, you should be installing modules in the default module locations.
+However, you may have a need to change the value of the `PSModulePath` environment variable.

-For example, to add the `C:\Program Files\Fabrikam\Modules` directory to the value of the PSModulePath environment variable, type:
+For example, to temporarily add the `C:\Program Files\Fabrikam\Modules` directory to `$env:PSModulePath` for the current session, type:

 ```powershell
 $Env:PSModulePath = $Env:PSModulePath+";C:\Program Files\Fabrikam\Modules"